Cooper hits slam in 9th, Marlins top Tigers, 6th win in row

 Tyler Kinley (1-0) gave up one run in the eighth and got the win.
 Sergio Romo earned his ninth save with a perfect ninth.

-For Detroit, right-hander Matthew Boyd threw six scoreless innings and Miguel Cabrera continued moving up the all-time lists in the loss.
+For Detroit, right-hander Matthew Boyd threw six scoreless innings and Miguel Cabrera continued moving up the all-time lists.

 Cabrera had an RBI single in the eighth.
 It was his second hit of the game and moved Cabrera into 60th place on baseball’s career hit list with 2,727, one more than Chipper Jones.